[4 MIN READ]

 They can be.
 That’s why it’s important to take food allergies seriously.
-The list above is by no means limited to those eight foods.
-A reaction to a food allergy may happen in response to any food.
+The list above is by no means limited to those eight foods: a reaction may occur in response to any food.
 While food allergies usually begin in childhood, adults can develop them as well.
 On the other hand, some people “outgrow” food allergies.

 Food allergy reactions are a bit hard to predict.
-They can vary from a mild reaction such as hives or minor stomach pain.
-But other food reactions can be much more severe, and cause throat swelling, dramatically lower blood pressure and passing out.
+They can be mild, such as hives or minor stomach pain.
+But others can be much more severe and cause throat swelling, dramatically lower blood pressure and even respiratory arrest.

 Is there a cure for food allergies?

 For now, there’s no cure for food allergies, which means the best way to prevent an allergic reaction is to avoid the allergen.
-Take heart though: Scientists are learning more and more about food allergies, clues that can help them find life-saving treatments.
+Take heart though: Scientists are finding clues that can help them find life-saving treatments.

 Should you self-test for food allergies?

-The short answer: Self tests are not recommended.
+The short answer: Self testing is not recommended.
 Here are just a few of the reasons why.

 - Food intolerances and sensitivities can cause discomfort, swelling, rashes and GI reactions but are not immediately life-threatening like a food allergy.
 With a food allergy, reactions can be serious and downright dangerous.
 A suspected food allergy or intolerance needs a proper diagnosis to help avoid serious outcomes.
 Medical expertise from an allergist and nutritionist can also help you determine whether you have an intolerance or food allergy, which can be difficult or confusing with a DIY kit.